Take a Picture of the Moon (Digital or Not)

 Be prepared to see some chromatic aberrationon the borderline between the sunlit Moon surface and the sky (that's where it is usually best visible).
 This is normal, unless you are ready to cough up $7000 for a 600-mm or longer prime lens.
 If you find this effect objectionable, convert your picture to monochrome; instead of the color fringe, you'll have just some unsharpness, much less visible.
 Another option is to use a mask brush along the affected line and desaturate the relevant color components of the image in the masked area (usually green/cyan, or purple/red).

 If you are using a film camera, don't expect your prints look any good when they return from the photofinisher.
-The lab's computer, very much like your camera's autoexposure, will be fooled with the black sky, and the Moon itself will be just burned out.
+The lab's computer, very much like your camera's autoexposure, will be fooled with the black sky, and the Moon will be burned out.
 Don't worry, the detail is still there, on your (manually exposed) film.
-Have the film scanned in high resolution: if you use just some photofinisher, ask them to have a Photo CD made by Kodak (not to be confused with the Picture CD which has much lower resolution!), and you will be amazed with your results.
+Scan the film in high resolution and do the printing yourself; you will be amazed with the results.

 Get out of town